 - Repair - This gives you a chance to fix anything, from swords to Tesla guns, depending on how well it is developed.

-- Firearms - After fixing that Tesla gun, this can help you fire it, along with anything else, with deadly accuracy.
+- Firearms - After fixing that Tesla gun, this can help you figure out which end to point where before pulling the trigger.

 - Pick Locks - Tumblers don't care what turns them, just as long as you're good at making them spin in the direction you want them to.
 Valuable talent to have in discovering what others don't want you to find.